AmadouDiene/AmadouDiene/README.md

 My portfolio can be seen [here](https://github.com/AmadouDiene/Portfolio)

-My linkedIn can be reached [here](https://www.linkedin.com/in/amadou-diene/)
+My LinkedIn can be reached [here](https://www.linkedin.com/in/amadou-diene/)

 <!--
 **AmadouDiene/AmadouDiene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.